MatejMecka/AssistantSlack/CONTRIBUTING.md

 1. Reference the Issue you are submitting the PR for.
 2. For the pr to be merged please verify that it works.
 We will do too.
+3. CircleCi is going to check your eslint :)
 3. Have fun :)